becdetat/SimplicityJS/README.md

 ## Versions

+- 2.0.0 - use ES6 export, don't add it to `window` - breaking change
 - 1.0.0 - version bump because yay NPM publishing!
 - 0.1.0 - first version, port of Simplicity for C#